 - Not able to get or keep an erection.

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your child’s doctor or get medical help if any of these side effects or any other side effects bother your child or do not go away:

 - Feeling tired or weak.

-- Place on your tongue and let it melt.
+- Do not push the tablet out of the foil when opening.
+Use dry hands to take it from the foil.
+Place on your child’s tongue and have your child let it dissolve.
 Water is not needed.
-Do not swallow it whole.
-Do not chew, break, or crush it.
+Do not let your child chew, break, or crush it.

 - Measure liquid doses carefully.
 Use the measuring device that comes with this drug.
-If there is none, get an oral syringe, a dropper, a spoon, or a cup (only for older children) from your pharmacist.
+If there is none, ask the pharmacist for a device to measure this drug.

 - It is given as a shot into a muscle or vein.